JarvizCoder/Maze-Game/README.md

 # Maze Solver & Visualizer

 This project is a comprehensive maze generation and solving tool.
 It features a fully functional desktop application built with Pygame that allows users to generate, navigate, and visualize the solving of mazes.
-Additionally, it includes the foundational structure for a web-based interface using React.
+Additionally, it includes the foundational structure for a pygame based UI design.

 ## Installation & Running